How to Know It’s Time for Couples Therapy (Asheville, NC & Online in North Carolina)

 Some couples come in early because something feels off.
 Others come in because something hurts.
 Both are valid places to start.

-Many couples would have benefited from coming in years earlier.
-And honestly?
-Some of the most productive work I do is with couples who aren’t in crisis — just stuck, disconnected, or heading into a major transition and wanting support before things escalate.
+Many couples would have benefited from coming in years earlier because now it’s not just shifting patterns, but deep repair work from everything that’s unfolded since disconnection became entrenched.
+It’s often less painful to address patterns earlier with couples who aren’t in crisis, just stuck, disconnected, or heading into a major transition and wanting support before things escalate.

 Think of it less like emergency surgery and more like regular maintenance.
 You don’t wait for the engine to seize before you check the oil.